Your Gold Coast party questions answered

 Latex Balloons What to expect from a latex balloon:

-Balloons made from latex are typically less expensive than Mylar balloons and are available in numerous colours.
-Latex balloons can be filled with Helium or water.
-However, they are slightly porous so they do tend to leak and last less time than Mylar balloons.
-Be aware … Latex balloons break into small pieces when popped and may be a choking hazard to small children.
+Balloons made from latex are typically less expensive than Mylar balloons and are available in many colours.
+You can fill latex balloons with helium or water.
+However, latex balloons are slightly porous so they leak and don’t last as long as Mylar balloons.
+BE AWARE… latex balloons break into small pieces when popped and are a choking hazard to small children.

 Here’s a rough guide to how long you can expect your helium filled balloon to last.